joshbrew/threeshaderhelper/README.md

-// Import necessary dependencies import * as THREE from 'three' import { THREEShaderHelper } from '../THREEShaderHelper'; // Assuming this is the file where your shader helper class is defined import { Sounds } from '../sound'; // Assuming this is where your Sounds class is defined
+// Import necessary dependencies import * as THREE from 'three' import { THREEShaderHelper, Sounds } from 'threeshaderhelper/THREEShaderHelper'; // Assuming this is the file where your shader helper class is defined import { Sounds } from 'threeshaderhelper/sound'; // Assuming this is where your Sounds class is defined

 // Function to run the default shader and play a sound export function main() {